-It is now 2 months since I pulled into cairns aboard Yarramundi.
+It is now 2 months since I pulled into Cairns aboard Yarramundi.
 It has been a bit of a saga trying to get the engine fixed and find a safe place to keep her over the North Queensland cyclone season.
-Marlin Marina requires all boats to move up river if a cyclone warning is issued.
-Yorkey's Knob close by does not, but does require special insurance which proved very difficult to obtain.
-That is done now and there is where she will stay during the cyclone season.
+Marlin Marina here requires all boats move up river if a cyclone warning is issued.
+Yorkey's Knob Marina close by does not, but does require special insurance which proved very difficult to obtain.
+That is done now and there is where she will lay during the cyclone season.

 Long overdue on this blog is a thank you page.
 There are so many people without whose help, Yarramundi may never have made it to Australia.
 So in somewhat chronological order here goes;

-Hirose San hand delivered a part provided by Aaron to Chichijima and also helped us prime the engine for the first time.
+Hirose San hand delivered a part provided by Aaron to Chichijima and also helped us prime the engine the first time it became necessary.

-Nicky helped also with the delivery of spares to Saipan, secured a berth at Smiley Cove, did lots and lots of washing, helped as crew, tolerated me while I was a crazy man trying to fix the boat, made sure we always had freshwater and probably most importantly had the most amazing connections which resulted in us overcoming many logistical problems.
+Nicky helped with the delivery of spares to Saipan, secured a berth at Smiley Cove, did lots and lots of washing, helped as crew, tolerated me while I was a crazy man trying to fix the boat, made sure we always had freshwater and probably most importantly had the most amazing connections which he worked which meant we could overcome many logistical problems from one most remote island.

-Nurse Thomas and the islanders of Faraulep fed us, gave us water and then went on to chop down trees from their own forest and build the semi-dry dock - The design of which they developed independently.
-It was remarkably similar to the dry dock stand used in Shimoda which I showed them a photo of later.
+Nurse Thomas and the islanders of Faraulep gave us food and water and then went on to chop down trees from their own forest and build the semi-dry dock or cradle.
+The design which worked perfectly was one they developed independently.
+It was remarkably similar to the dry dock stand used in Shimoda for the preparation work.
 It held Yarramundi securely through 8 tides and 3 nights and some bad weather.

 Steve Pixley via his client organised credit for us on Yap and introduced his associate Willie Banua (on Yap) who then bought for us the absolutely essential parts required to repair Yarramundi.
 He then hand delivered them to Captain Dominic Tafiileicheng of Hapilmohol 1 (H1) the outer island cargo ship.
 Captain Dominic ensured those essential parts got to us on Faraulep - and free of charge.